SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 best of both worlds - he best of both words, to show you can benefit from two things at once

-unfortunately - used to say that something is sad, disappointing, or has a bad effect
+unfortunately - (adverb) used to say that something is sad, disappointing, or has a bad effect Unfortunately, I didn't have my credit card with me, or else I would have bought it.

 frustrated - feeling annoyed or less confident because you cannot achieve what you want